I aimed for the impossible, not because I chose, but because I did not know any other way.

 Priority: Autistics are often not able to develop a sense of importance.
 Everything is equally important.
 Non-autistics have an instinct for priority and will automatically zoom in to what is important (to them).
 Learning logical rules for scheduling is a very poor substitute for instinct.
 I believe that a major factor lies with the difficulty distinguishing likely from unlikely futures.

 Big Picture / Coherence: Autistics tend to see too many patterns and details, causing them to overload other people with details.
 Unable to see the big picture of human systems, they tend to focus on certain pet topics or details while excluding the important themes.
-This will wreck havoc in their career if they take on a management role.
+This will wreak havoc in their career if they take on a management role.

 Exclusive Planning: Autistics find it difficult to include other people who have different objectives and personalities in their plans.
-No matter how much they fortify their projects with contingency plans, unpredictable behavior by people inevitable sinks it (like the Titanic).
+No matter how much they fortify their projects with contingency plans, unpredictable behaviour by people inevitable sinks it (like the Titanic).

 Absolute Thinking: When confronted with a frustrating change of plans or some other personal emergency, some autistics feel an urge to give up and walk away.
 They may feel that their success is either all or nothing – if they could not accomplish a perfect outcome then it is a total failure.
 They find it hard to accept the concept of “just good enough”.